MainulDip/AndroidDevStudy/android-navigation-fundamentals.md

 Note: a unit test assumes that everything runs on the main thread.

 * LiveData objects need to be observed in order for changes to be emitted.
-A simple way of doing this is by using the observeForever method.
+A simple way of doing this is by using the observeForever method

 ```kotlin
 class ViewModelTest {